Tom Walker ACA assesses the range of new measures from the government to help the self-employed.

 What is the Self-employment Income Support Scheme?

-Taxable grants of 80% of historical income, up to £2,500 a month, will be offered to the self-employed where they're already in the self-assessment tax system.
-This will apply where income is below £50,000 and will last for 3 months.
+Until 13 July 2020, the first taxable grants of 80% of historical income, up to £2,500 a month, are being offered to the self-employed where they're already in the self-assessment tax system.
+Income has to be below £50,000 and this will last for 3 months.

 If your income is above that level then you're deemed by the government to have earned enough to see yourself through the economic downturn resulting from the COVID-19 outbreak.